Parameters

 Contains the list of silences to be applied.
 The key is used as the comment of the silence and the value is a dictionary which is passed to Alertmanager.

-Silences removed from the hierarchy stay active in Alertmanager for up to a year until they expire.
+Silences removed from the hierarchy stay active in Alertmanager for up to 24h until they expire.

 Silences all non-SYN alerts by default.